amalthomas111/SBF/README.md

 #> [1] 1411.555
 ```

-The error decreased by 1.65
+The error decreased by a factor of 1.65.

 The number of iteration taken for optimizing: